Martial Law Soldiers Marching

 Prep Enough Food and Water

-As I stated above, even violent protests can mean martial law for 60-days.
-This means you need enough food and water for at least 60-days.
-I don’t know about you, but if the military is moving up and down my street, I sure as heck am not going to the store to buy more supplies.
+As stated above, even violent protests can mean martial law for 60 days.
+This means you need enough food and water for at least 60 days.
+I don’t know about you, but if the military moves up and down my street, I’m sure I won’t go to the store to buy more supplies.

-Keep in mind that during this time there could be major power outages as well because of the civil unrest.
+Remember that during this time, there could also be significant power outages because of the civil unrest.
 So, you will want to have a variety of food options.
-Be sure to have plenty of canned goods and non-perishables that you can eat if you don’t have a fridge or freezer to keep things cold.
-Check out my post Survival Food and Emergency Food Storage to learn more about prepping food.
+If you don’t have a fridge or freezer to keep things cold, be sure to have plenty of canned goods and non-perishables.
+Check out my Survival Food and Emergency Food Storage post to learn about prepping food.

 The American Red Cross recommends storing one gallon of water per person per day.
 I recommend four gallons per person per day!
-Read my post How to Store Water for Drinking and Cooking!
+Please read this post, How to Store Water for Drinking and Cooking!

 Hide Weapons

-Obviously, you may want a weapon or two that are easily accessible, but you MAY also want to hide weapons and ammo.
-This is because if the government does decide to confiscate your guns and ammo, you will have to decide if you want them hidden where they can’t be found.
+You may want a weapon or two that is easily accessible, but you may also want to hide weapons and ammo.
+If the government does decide to confiscate your guns and ammo, you will have to decide if you want them hidden where they can’t be found.
 This could be a tough decision based on how the laws work under a martial law system.

 Prepare Your Home for Looting

-If there are rations, you may be a target to looting.
+If there are rations, you may be a target for looting.
 Desperate times may call for desperate measures for those who are not prepared.
-Find out How to Prepare Your House Against Looters, here
+Please read How to Prepare Your House Against Looters

 Stock Survival Items

 You don’t need just food and water to survive.
 You may need alternate ways to stay connected, medicines, first aid, or ways to hunt.
-When you prep, you have to think of all the things you will need to stay alive for a longer period of time.
+When you prep, you must think of everything you will need to stay alive for extended periods.
 Check out my list of 30 Non-Food Survival Items to Stockpile.
-You may also want to read Emergency Items that Will Disappear First
+You may also want to read Emergency Items That Will Disappear First

-Decide if You Will Bug in or Bug Out
+Decide if You’ll Bug in or Bug Out

-Before martial law happens, you will want to make some tough decisions with your family.
-This includes whether or not you will bug out to another location or stay put.
+Before martial law, you’ll want to discuss some tough decisions with your family.
+This includes whether or not you’ll bug out to another location or stay put.
 Some people have bunkers they can go to that will be much safer than staying where they are.
 However, others may have all they need right in their home.
 You’ll want to make your decision now and have a plan.
-You can find my suggestions for bugging out, here.
+You can find my suggestions for bugging out here.

 How to Survive Martial Law

-Hopefully if martial law is declared, you have already prepped!
-But, prepping isn’t all you need to do.
+Hopefully, if martial law is declared, you’ve already prepped!
+But prepping isn’t all you need to do.
 You also need to know how to survive it while it is happening.
 Here are a few tips:

 Keep a Low Profile

-Anyone who has previously expressed civil disobedience will most likely be the first target.
-In all the chaos, they will be looking for the trouble makers.
-So, it’s important to avoid rioting, name calling, or attracting attention to yourself.
+Anyone who previously expressed civil disobedience will most likely be the first target.
+In all the chaos, they will be looking for the troublemakers.
+So, it’s important to avoid rioting, name-calling, or attracting attention to yourself.

 Don’t Talk too Much

 First of all, do not tell anyone you are a prepper.
 You don’t want to be a target for looting or have the military confiscating your stuff.
-Additionally, when collecting intel from neighbors and friends, do more listening than talking.
+Additionally, when collecting intel from neighbors and friends, listen more than talk.

 Don’t Dress in Camo